Methodology

 1. The Family Law framework

-The court does not prescribe a single method for quantifying that non-marital component.
+The Court does not prescribe a single method for quantifying the s 79(4)(a) financial contribution.
 Our role is to provide an evidenced, consistent and conservative number that both parties (and the court) can rely on.

 2. The actual-history method